 ICT & Computing

+ICT is taught by specialist teachers.
 In Years 3 to 5, the use of computers is fully integrated into the curriculum.
 Pupils have access to devices in the classroom as well as access to the IT Suite in the main school.
 Other subject teachers bring pupils into the IT suites to add another layer of learning to their lessons.
 Year 3 often work as a group in their French lessons before splitting into pairs to practise what they have learnt with the aid of a fun computer program.

 Pupils are encouraged to be creative and take advantage of the myriad of applications available to develop their IT skills as well as enhance their learning.
 Typing challenges encourage them to improve their keyboard skills.